Get News & Updates Directly To Your Inbox

 The American Heart Association recently updated its guidelines for preventing strokes in women.
 Certain factors can boost a woman's risk for stroke.
 While women share many of the same risk factors for stroke as men — high blood pressure, smoking and diabetes — they also have other risk factors.

-Women have many of the same risk factors for stroke as men – such as high blood pressure, smoking and diabetes – but women have other risk factors to consider.
-For instance, hormonal changes can raise a woman’s risk for stroke.
+Hormonal changes can raise a woman’s risk for stroke.
 During pregnancy, some mothers-to-be may develop preeclampsia — a form of high blood pressure.
-Certain birth control pills can also put a woman at higher risk for stroke.
-This is especially true if she smokes and is older than 35.
-The guidelines also report a higher risk for smokers who suffer from certain types of migraines.
+Certain birth control pills can also put a woman at higher risk for stroke — especially if she smokes, is older than 35 and suffers from certain types of migraines.

-Learn the common signs of stroke.
-During a stroke, both men and women often report that the following appear suddenly:
+During a stroke, both men and women often report the following symptoms appear suddenly:

-Women may also sometimes have hiccups, nausea, chest pain, fatigue, shortness of breath, and a racing heartbeat.Knowing all these symptoms can save your life.
-It may also lower your risk for disability.
+Recognizing these symptoms and getting immediate medical care when they occur can save your life.
+It may also lower your risk for more serious disability.
 Compared with men, women have a lower quality of life after a stroke.
-One recent study found women were more likely to have trouble moving and doing daily activities up to a year later.
+One recent study found women were more likely to have trouble moving and doing daily activities up to a year after their stroke.